layka04/vpnpinas-webpanel-layout/README.md

 .pdf - use this to open the layout in photoshop.
 Using this method you can retain the High Defintion version of the original .sketch.

 .sketch -> feel free to fork this. this is the original version of the v0.1 layout.

+I'm not the owner of the VPNPinas main project, just using my free time to contribute.
+#proudVPNPinas user here!

+CREDITS:
+devildarkrs
+jydy